epicmanmoo/reddit-user-analysis/README.md

-# 475 Project
+# Reddit User Analysis Web Application
 # www.redditor.tk
 ## Data Sourcing Backend Scripts/DB creation: Mooaz Nasir
 ## Flask Webapp, Frontend queries/Data Visualizations: Utsav Goswami
+## Tech Stack: Python, Flask, PRAW, PostgreSQL, Matplotlib, HTML, CSS, Jinja, Bootstrap, Heroku, ElephantSQL
-## Project built for CSS475 at the University of Washington @ Bothell.
-Analyzes user behavior and how similar comments are on certain posts on the social media platform Reddit.
-Database used is Postgres and data stored on a server using AWS.
+## Analyzes user behavior and how similar comments are on certain posts on the social media platform Reddit.
+Database used is PostgreSQL and data stored on a server using ElephantSQL.

 # How to Use
 ## Data Insertion